Skip to main content

 Juvenile Curfew Laws in Big Cities

-Many American cities have implemented juvenile curfew laws.
+Many populous American cities have implemented juvenile curfew laws.
 These are intended to protect minors from the dangers posed on city streets at night.
-Law enforcement also wants to prevent teens from the trouble they might create for themselves while unsupervised.
+Law enforcement also wants to prevent teens from engaging in risky behavior or becoming victims of crime.

 Juvenile Curfew Laws: Overview